bburns/neomem/docs/index.md

 Last week I found ArangoDB, which is faster and uses less memory than Neo4j, and I like the query language a bit better.
 So I'm going to try that for the main storage.

 But for now, this is stored in a json file along with other test data.
 Keeping it as simple as possible for now.

-## arangodb

-2021-05-16T23:14:00

-I'm trying out ArangoDB in another project - it took a while to figure out how to do a migration to initialize the database.
-But both of these projects will help with the design of the other.